zuplo/docs/docs/articles/api-key-service-limits.md

 service is set with limits to ensure that each Zuplo customer has a performant and reliable experience.

-For customers who need limits beyond what is set in this document, react out to our sales team and we'll be happy to design a plan that fits your needs.
+For customers who need limits beyond what's set in this document, react out to our sales team and we'll be happy to design a plan that fits your needs.
 Email [sales@zuplo.com](mailto:sales@zuplo.com).